monicagiraldochica/bash_tutorial/docs/condition_test.md

 > fi
 ```

 The following example shows a common mistake.
 Here, the quotation marks surrounding the file path are missing.
-Since the path has spaces, bash gives an error:
+Since the path has spaces, Bash gives an error:

 ```bash
 $ if [ -a /Users/MyUser/Desktop/some file name with spaces.txt ]